InlandRevenue/Gateway_Services-Access/Identity and Access/README.md

 # Identity and Access Services

-We provide 3 authentication options to access our with gateway services
+We provide 3 authentication options to access our with gateway services and secure file transfer services

 #### OAuth2 Authentication
 This authentication option is a authorisation token implementation using OAuth 2.0.
 Both cloud or native (desktop) application options